cezarypiatek/cezarypiatek.github.io/src/content/post/demystifying-elk-stack/index.md

 After updating logstash configuration you have to restart this service with command `systemctl restart logstash`.
 If there is a problem with restarting logstash you can check its logs in `/var/log/logstash` directory.

 ## Presenting logs with Kibana
+The last thing that left to do is to configure log presentation in Kibana.
+At first we have to configure index pattern.
+Open Kibana in web browser (type your ELK server address with port 5601).
+Go to `Management -> Index Patterns -> Create Index Patter`.
+In the `Step 1` provide your index name with the date replaced by wildcard (This is the value defined in logstash configuration for `output.elasticsearch.index`).
+You need to inject data into elasticsearch before being able to configure it (if there is no index maching your patter, make sure that the filebeat and logstash are working correctly) In the `Step 2` select `@timestamp` field for `Time Filter field name`.
+After successfuly creating index, you can go to `Discover` tab and start quering your new index.

  - configure index [you need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI. ]
  - how to use discovery
  - generate links for single entry and filter